 Experiment with shoppable videos: Jump on the trend of shoppable videos by incorporating clear, clickable buttons into your video ads that lead directly to product pages.
 Adding UGC will also help build credibility with your audience.

 Create more UGC: Authentic user-generated content is a fantastic way to highlight real people using your products.
-It’s hugely popular with consumers—with 79% of people saying it affects their buying decisions— so consider implementing it into your video marketing strategy.
+Consider implementing it into your video marketing strategy.

 Strategic use of live video: Explore live video such as webinars and event streaming.
 Consumers say these types of events help them make better purchase decisions and they give you the opportunity to interact with your audience.
 Take a look at the live features on social channels like Facebook and Instagram as a starting point.